prismicio-community/r19/docs/07-how-it-works.md

 ## TypeScript

-`rpc-ts` relies heavily on TypeScript to provide a type safe RPC implementation.
+`r19` relies heavily on TypeScript to provide a type safe RPC implementation.
 The server must be used with the client to ensure type safety.

 Middleware produced by `createRPCMiddleware()` holds a type reference to its procedures.